melaniewilsxn/phase-3-final-project/README.md

-# CLI Expense Tracker
+# PennyWise

 ## Descripition

-The Expense Tracker CLI is a simple yet powerful command-line application designed to help individuals manage and track their expenses efficiently.
+PennyWise is a simple yet powerful command-line application designed to help individuals manage and track their expenses efficiently.
 This application provides an intuitive text-based interface that allows users to easily record, view, and organize their financial transactions with minimal effort.

 Features include:
 - User Authentication: Secure login functionality ensures that each user's financial data is kept private and safe.